DHTMLX/docs-booking/docs/api/config/booking-infoshape.md

 An object has the following parameters:

-- `preview` - (optional) shows/hides a preview image in the information block (left side) of the booking dialog
+- `preview` - (optional) shows/hides a preview image in the information block (left side) of the Booking dialog
-- `category` - (optional) shows/hides a category name on the left side of the booking dialog (for example, a specialist's job)
+- `category` - (optional) shows/hides a category name on the left side of the Booking dialog (for example, a specialist's job)
-- `title` - (optional) shows/hides a title in the information block of the booking dialog (e.g., a specialist's name)
+- `title` - (optional) shows/hides a title in the information block of the Booking dialog (e.g., a specialist's name)
-- `price` - (optional) shows/hides  price in the information block of the booking dialog
+- `price` - (optional) shows/hides price in the information block of the Booking dialog
-- `details` - (optional) shows/hides details in the information block of the booking dialog
+- `details` - (optional) shows/hides details in the information block of the Booking dialog

 ### Default config